Stitch Fix gets a close look from consumer VC firm Goodwater Capital ahead of IPO

 Stitch Fix is also nearly break-even on the first purchase, which gives it a lot of freedom to maneuver into new businesses without having to worry too much about profitability, Kim said.

-Goodwater Capital invests in consumer IPOs, but Kim said it hopes by releasing reports and information like this will help “bridge the gap” between Wall Street and founders in Silicon Valley.
+Goodwater Capital invests in consumer startups, but Kim said it hopes by releasing reports and information like this will help “bridge the gap” between Wall Street and founders in Silicon Valley.
 Indeed, many founders and investors look at these upcoming IPOs closely as they look to set their expectations for comparable markets and startups — and where they should value those startups, especially as they approach IPO status.
 It’s similar to the kinds of reports that most banks issue with ratings for the stocks, which themselves can sometimes move the stock price of those companies.

 0

-Note: Correction: the previous version of this story said that Goodwater Capital invests in consumer IPOs.
-It does not, and invests in consumer startups.Featured Image: David Paul Morris/Bloomberg via Getty Images